 By Isa Gucciardi, Ph.D.

-One important aspect of creating safety in the process of opening to the inner world is the development of ways of perceiving information which can be significantly different than the ways in which we gather information in a waking state.
-One way of perceiving information which is known about, but minimized, in conscious-mind reality is through what is referred to as "the sixth sense."
-This is the sense which you use to gather information without being consciously aware.
+One important aspect of creating safety in the process of opening to the inner world is the development of ways of perceiving information that can be significantly different than the ways in which we gather information in a waking state.
+One way of perceiving information which is known about, but minimized, in conscious-mind reality, is through what is referred to as “the sixth sense.”
+This is the sense that you use to gather information without being consciously aware.
 You may have had the experience of sitting with your back to the door reading or writing or involved in a project.
-You don't hear anything, you don't see anything, but you know someone is standing in the doorway.
+You don’t hear anything, you don’t see anything, but you know someone is standing in the doorway.
 And you turn around, and, indeed, someone is there.
 Your sixth sense gave you this information.
-Or, you may be driving and suddenly find yourself 5 miles from the last place you noticed the road, and you are safe and sound.
+Or, you may be driving and suddenly find yourself five miles from the last place you noticed the road, and you are safe and sound.
 This is a concrete example of the way we act on information gathered through the sixth sense without consciously realizing it.
-We are steeped in the information we gather from the sixth sense even in conscious-mind reality and yet many of us hardly acknowledge it.
+We are steeped in the information we gather from the sixth sense, even in conscious-mind reality, and yet many of us hardly acknowledge it.

 When people first begin the process of opening to their inner world through hypnosis, they may not be aware of the tremendous amount of information they are able to receive through this sense.
 As people continue to work on integrating and resolving different aspects of themselves, they are able to develop the ability to stabilize their minds.
 This allows them to more fully develop the ability to perceive the subtle energies which are actually the engines of the integration and transformation process.

 The information I present here is about how I work with these energies in hypnotherapy sessions and the ways in which I try to help each person understand these energies.
-Most of the time the process of creating this connection with the energies which lie behind physical form is implicit rather than explicit.
+Most of the time the process of creating this connection with the energies that lie behind physical form is implicit rather than explicit.
 I rarely speak about this process because it is so hard to communicate about it in just words.
-Also, many people's model of the world does not include the interaction of these energies with the physical world.
+Also, many people’s model of the world does not include the interaction of these energies with the physical world.
 Therefore, they have no context to understand the way this interaction works until they have begun the process of self-integration and self-transformation which Depth Hypnosis facilitates.

 I find the process of channeling energy to focus the transformation process for people I work with very akin to the work I have done in translating one language to another.
 The process of language translation requires an extensive knowledge of not only the words of each language, but assumptions about reality the culture holds where the language is spoken.
 As a translator or interpreter, I do not actually add any words or assumptions about reality, I only act as a filter to make one set of words and assumptions available to a speaker of another language.
 The way I enhance the process is my skill in matching words and assumptions to clarify and unlock communication channels.
-Therefore it is imperative that I be as clear as possible in my choice of words and understanding of culturally-based assumptions about reality.
+Therefore, it is imperative that I be as clear as possible in my choice of words and understanding of culturally-based assumptions about reality.

 Channeling energy so it can come into contact with the transformational process of the psyche requires exactly the same skill, but the information I filter is often unfamiliar or unknown to me rather than drawn from a pool of words or cultural assumptions I know.
 Because energy patterns are numberless, I know I can never learn them all.
 But I can be confident in my ability to channel energy which will facilitate the transformational process as long as my intent is to remain in a state of compassionate service.
 Nevertheless, it is still true that I must keep the process as free from my own prejudices as possible; my value is still my ability to be as clear a filter as possible, even when I am encountering a certain pattern of energy for the first time.
 This is especially important because I never know where the person I am working with will go for understanding about his imbalance and I never know what energies will appear to assist in that understanding.
 I must allow myself to remain comfortable in not knowing particulars while at the same time utterly trusting the process of the way energy engages with the psyche.
 When I am able to focus the energy running through me toward helping the person I am working with to fuel his understanding of the origins of a particular imbalance, the person can make the changes he is seeking in a profound and permanent manner.